Image

 DHC-3 (CC-123, CSR-123, YU-1, UC-1, U-1A & (N)U-1B)

 The original, Pratt & Whitney R-1340 powered Otter was designated just as DHC-3.
-It has radial piston engine at the front, with a double exhaust with augmenter tubes on both sides.
+It has a radial piston engine at the front, with a double exhaust with augmenter tubes on both sides.
 Underneath the cowling is a cooler intake, which is split in the middle.
 A three blade propeller is standard.

 The US Army evaluated the DHC-3 with designation YU-1, and it was soon ordered in large quantities.
 This production version was designated U-1A.
 The US Navy also acquired the Otter.
 This was first known as UC-1, and from 1962 on as U-1B (and NU1-B for test aircraft).
-CC-123 and CSR-123 were the designation of the DHC-3 in Canadian military service.
+CC-123 and CSR-123 were the designations of the DHC-3 in Canadian military service.

 Here is a classic R-1340 powered DHC-3 Otter with a tail wheel landing gear.
 This particular aircraft is an NU-1B, a former test aircraft of the United States Navy.